Cell Filters are used to control visibility of the cells in the 3D view. Two types of filters exists:

 Range filters enables the user to define a set of visible regions in the 3D view based on IJK boxes.
 Each Include range filter will add more cells to the visualization.
 The view will show the union of all the Include range filters.

-A new range filter can be added by activating the context menu for the Range Filters collection in the Project Tree.
+A new range filter can be added by activating the right-click menu for the Range Filters collection in the Project Tree.

 Below is a snapshot of the Property Editor of the Range Filter :